-After completing an SUO fellowship, the surgeon (SA) performed Kuwait's first RAPN on February 14 2014.
-Several robotic workshops took place involving international robotic proctors.
+After completing an SUO fellowship and returning to Kuwait to join SAUC on October 2013, the surgeon (SA) performed RAPN on February 14th 2014 which was the first robotic procedure performed in the country.
+Several robotic workshops took place which involved the presence of international robotic proctors.

 As part of extensive training in advanced urologic oncology during fellowship, the surgeon was actively trained in open, laparoscopic, and robotic surgery.
 The robotic surgical practice included robot-assisted radical prostatectomy (RARP), robot-assisted radical cystectomy (RARC), robot-assisted retroperitoneal node dissection, and RAPN.
 The institution where the surgeon completed the fellowship has a robotic volume per year averaging 650 cases.
-Fellow involvement in cases were at least 50% hands-on with independence in decision-making.
-Furthermore, there were multiple robotic teaching modules involving simulation training, and wet and dry labs using live porcine modules.
+Fellow involvement in cases were at least 50% hands-on with independence in decision making.
+Furthermore, there were multiple robotic teaching modules involving simulation training, wet and dry labs using live porcine modules.